Identifiability Guarantees for Causal Disentanglement from Soft Interventions: Introduction

 \textbf{Causal Structure Learning.} The recovery of a causal DAG from data is well-studied for the setting where the causal representation is directly observed \cite{heinze2018causal}.
 Methods for this task take a variety of approaches, including exact search \cite{cussens2020gobnilp} and greedy search \cite{chickering2002optimal} to maximize a score such as the posterior likelihood of the DAG, or an approximation thereof.
 These scores can be generalized to incorporate interventional data \cite{Wang_NIPS_2017,yang_soft_2018,kuipers2022interventional}, and methods can often be naturally extended by considering an augmented search space \cite{mooij2020joint}.
 Indeed, interventional data is generally necessary for identifiability without further assumptions on the functions relating variables \cite{squires2022causal}.

 \textbf{Causal Disentanglement.} The task of identifying a causal DAG over latent causal variables is less well-studied, but has been the focus of much recent work \cite{cai2019triad,xie2022identification,kivva2022identifiability}.
 These works largely do not consider interventions, and thus require restrictions on functional forms as well as structural assumptions on the map from latent to observed variables.
 Among works that do not restrict the map, \cite{ahuja2022weakly} and \cite{brehmer2022weakly} assume access to \textit{paired} counterfactual data.
 In contrast, we consider only \textit{unpaired} data, which is more common in applications such as biology \cite{stark2020scim}.
 Unpaired interventional data is considered by \cite{ahuja2022interventional}, \cite{squires2023linear}, and as a special case of \cite{liu2022weight}. {These works do not impose structural restrictions on the map from latent to observed variables but assume functional forms of the map, such as linear or polynomial.} Our work builds on and complements these results by providing identifiability for \textit{soft} interventions and by offering a learning algorithm based on variational Bayes.
-We discuss contemporaneous related work in Section \ref{sec:conclusion}.
+We remark here that the task of causal disentanglement is sometimes called \emph{causal representation learning} in literature.
+We adopted the term {causal disentanglement} mainly following \cite{kaddour2022causal}, as causal representation learning also includes methods such as Invariant Risk Minimization (IRM) \cite{arjovsky2019invariant} which do not completely learn latent variables.
+We discuss contemporaneous related work in Section~\ref{sec:conclusion}.